emsterdam1/anRNAlab-Protocols/NGS/Nextera-plasmid-library.md

 *Note: Cycle number has been increased by 2 to offset the use of less reagent*

 **6.** Clean up PCRs with columns or SPRI beads.
 Elute libraries in 15 µL of water.
-  * For plasmids, use Mag-Bind TotalPure NGS beads (Omega BioTek) at a 0.65X ratio and wash 2X with 80% ethanol.
+  * Dilute with 17.5 µL of water and use SPRI beads to purify (0.65X ratio and 2X washes with 80% ethanol).
   * Alternatively, add 17.5 µL of TE buffer to PCR products and purify with column-based kit (like Monarch PCR and DNA Cleanup Kit)

 **7.** Check samples on a Bioanalyzer/TapeStation and assess length distributions before sequencing.